rschroll/litex/README.md

 or [Xpdf][4].
 Linux users should find this in their repositories, if they aren't already installed.
 (On Debian-based systems, they're in the *poppler-utils* package.)
 A version for Windows is available on the [Xpdf download page][5].
-I'm not sure what the situation is for Macs.
+The Mac package linked to on that page does not contain the pdftoppm binary, but I've heard that `brew install poppler` works.

 [3]: http://poppler.freedesktop.org/
 [4]: http://www.foolabs.com/xpdf/home.html